AztecProtocol/aztec-packages/docs/docs/developers/sandbox/references/sandbox-reference.md

 **PXE**

 Variables like `TEST_ACCOUNTS` & `PXE_PORT` are valid here as described above.
-`DEPLOY_AZTEC_CONTRACTS` cannot be used here as the PXE does not control an Ethereum account.

 ```sh
 AZTEC_NODE_URL='http://localhost:8079' # The address of an Aztec Node URL that the PXE will connect to (default: http://localhost:8079)